Casting porosity is primarily caused by the material's natural contraction as it cools.

 Description: Pores that begin on the surface of the casting and extend into the body without passing through.

-Causes: This can occur due to trapped gases or shrinkage during solidification.
+Causes: Occurs due to trapped gases or shrinkage during solidification.

-Impact: It typically does not affect mechanical strength but can lead to corrosion and other defects during surface finishing processes like anodizing.
+Impact: Typically does not affect mechanical strength but can lead to corrosion and other defects during surface finishing processes like anodizing.
 Sealing is required for parts that need to hold pressure.

 Description: Pores that create a leak path from one side of the casting to the other.